snowdriftcoop/snowdrift/BUILD.md

 among other things.
 Instead, just use `nix-shell` to get into an environment with the right compiler version:

-    nix-shell -p haskell.compiler.ghc784
+    nix-shell -p haskell.compiler.ghc7102

-Then you should be able to build the project as described below, but Stack will likely complain about missing system libraries (like zlib), which you'll need to install manually via `nix-env` or `nox`.
-Once installed, you can specify the location of such libraries like this:
+You can now attempt to build Snowdrift via the general instructions below.
+Stack will likely complain about some missing items (like zlib).
+To continue, install listed items manually via `nix-env` or `nox`, then specify their location like
+this:

     stack build --extra-include-dirs ~/.nix-profile/include \
                 --extra-lib-dirs ~/.nix-profile/lib